 Here are five tips for navigating the summer months when you’re feeling the squeeze of the caregiving sandwich.

-Take your cue from the summer season and relax your meal-planning a little.
-Sure, you might still need to go to work every day and the family still needs to be fed, but life slows down just a bit in the summer, and you can, too.
-Loosen up your expectations and rules around schedules and lower your standards a bit.
-You are part of the sandwich generation, so serve sandwiches (and simple salads, too)!
-The warmer months call for lighter fare, so don’t stress yourself out cooking big meals.
+Take your cue from the summer season and relax your meal planning a little.
+Sure, you might still need to go to work every day and the family still needs to be fed, but life slows down just a bit in the summer, and you can too.
+Loosen up your expectations and rules around schedules, and lower your standards a bit.
+The warmer months call for lighter fare, like sandwiches and salads, so don’t stress yourself out cooking big meals.
 Cut corners where you can.
 You can still provide nutritious meals without turning on the oven.

 2. Use mornings to relax